Chia-Network/chialisp-web/docs/ref/clvm.md

 | `AGG_SIG_UNSAFE`    | 1200000 |
 | `AGG_SIG_ME`        | 1200000 |

-Finally, each byte of data that gets added to the blockchain has a cost of 12,000.
-Spendbundles are created using serialized bytecode, calculated by running [opc](https://chialisp.com/docs/debugging#opd-and-opc) on the original CLVM code.
-Each two-character pair of this serialized bytecode translates to one byte on the blockchain, with a cost of 12,000.
+Finally, each byte of data that gets added to the blockchain has a cost of 12 000.
+Spendbundles are created using a serialized format of CLVM programs, calculated by running [opc](https://chialisp.com/docs/debugging#opd-and-opc) on the original CLVM code.
+Each two-digit pair of this format is equivalent to one byte on the blockchain, with a cost of 12 000.

 Aside from cost, the maximum number of atoms or pairs (counted separately) in a CLVM program is 2^31 apiece.
 If this threshold is exceeded, the program will fail.
 However, this is likely a moot point because it's probably not possible to write a program with this many atoms or pairs without exceeding the maximum cost per block.